vipulchib/aws-cloudformation/README.md

             - VPC-${ID}
             - {ID: !Ref ID}
       ```
-     A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
+     B. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
      Properties we will reference the *'VPCCidr'* Parameter we previously defined.
       ```
-      AristaVPC:
+      TransitSecurityGroup:
-       Type: AWS::EC2::VPC
+       Type: AWS::EC2::SecurityGroup
        Properties:
+        GroupName: Arista VPC Security Group
+        GroupDescription: Allow SSH and ICMP from Everywhere
-        CidrBlock: !Ref VPCCidr
+        VpcId: !Ref 'AristaVPC'
-        Tags:
+        SecurityGroupIngress:
-          - Key: Name
+         - IpProtocol: tcp
-            Value: !Sub
+           FromPort: '22'
+           ToPort: '22'
+           CidrIp: 0.0.0.0/0
-            - VPC-${ID}
+         - IpProtocol: icmp
-            - {ID: !Ref ID}
+           FromPort: -1
+           ToPort: -1
+           CidrIp: 0.0.0.0/0
       ```
      A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
      Properties we will reference the *'VPCCidr'* Parameter we previously defined.